 Jim Koenig is the Co-Chair of our Privacy & Cybersecurity Practice.
-His practice focuses on advising emerging startups to Fortunes 100 companies on a range of issues, including global privacy compliance, security/cybersecurity and breach response, data use policies and regulatory investigations and enforcement actions or class-action litigations relating to privacy and cybersecurity practices.
+His practice focuses on advising emerging startups to Fortune 100 companies on a range of issues, including global privacy compliance, security/cybersecurity and breach response, data use policies and regulatory investigations and enforcement actions or class-action litigations relating to privacy and cybersecurity practices.
 Jim also has extensive experience helping companies with new and emerging technologies, including analytics, machine learning, social media, mobile, location-based services, internet of things, behavioral advertising, autonomous vehicles/connected cars, smart homes/cities, biotech/medical devices, genetics, blockchain security and others.

 In 2018, Jim was honored by The Legal 500 as a top lawyer in Cyber Law, including Data Privacy and Data Protection.
 Jim also has been recognized in the National Law Journal ’s inaugural list of Cybersecurity Trailblazers.